Data Analysis for International Relations

 First semester, Second semester

 Data Analysis for International Relations allows students to learn fundamental skills and several basic and advanced research methods to analyze quantitative data.
 The course considers both the analytical logic of the methods and their practical application using statistical software.
 It provides students with the analyst capabilities commonly demanded in jobs that require understanding and performing quantitative data analysis.
-Students enrolled in the course do not need to have a previous background on statistical or quantitative knowledge.

 Datasets will be provided in the course to practice the methods learned (World Values Survey, Word Bank’s World Development Indicators).
 The course exercises illustrate various international relations and development topics, including economic growth analysis using longitudinal OLS regression models.
-The course enables students to apply the methods taught in the course to analyze data referred to their Master’s tesina.
+The course enables students to apply the methods taught in class to analyze data referred to their Master’s tesina.